 Customers verified through the CIP will also be scanned through Federal Government databases.
 These include ‘lists’ of known suspected terrorists or terrorist organizations to ensure the bank can be confident they are doing business with a person or business who are not engaged in illegal practices.

-Our identity verification platform can also help simplify and improve the onboarding process.
-In the context of a CIP, banks need to look beyond basic documentary evidence to verify identity and consider new approaches to verification that are not only faster to onboard, but are also more secure and efficient.
-This includes a liveness detection, age verification and AML compliance solutions which help you tackle compliance with in a comprehensive way.
+In the context of a CIP, businesses need to look beyond basic documentary evidence to verify identity and consider new approaches to verification that are not only faster to onboard, but are also more secure and efficient.
+Using liveness detection, age verification and AML compliance solutions help you tackle compliance in a comprehensive way.